 Tasting the Tea

 Taste or our perception of flavour is naturally about the tongue but also closely linked with aroma and sight.
-There are five taste areas on the tongue sweet, salty, acidic, bitter, savoury but we most likely notice aroma first which is a signal to the brain to tell us if we want to taste something.
+There are five taste areas on the tongue sweet, salty, acidic, bitter, and savoury but we most likely notice aroma first which is a signal to the brain to tell us if we want to taste something.

 Tea is a subjective experience just as in wine tasting, and according to The Tea Curator